Tayasui-rainnya/Waydro.id/README.md

    ```bash
    npm run build
    ```
-   If you run into any issues with the build …… Uhh, most likely, this will not be the case ...
+   If you run into any issues with the build …… Uhh, most likely, this will not be the case if occurred, please report a issue...

 5. **Deploy to Static Hosting**:
    After the build process is complete, the output files will be located in the `dist` directory.
 You can upload the contents of this directory to your preferred static website hosting platform.